Skip to content

 Designing a Chapel with a Crematory

 Meanwhile, plans for the new Lakewood chapel, where the crematory would be located, were shaping up.
-In 1908, the trustees asked the chosen architect, Harry Wild Jones, to do some research as well: “to visit crematories and columbaria at Portland, Oregon, Seattle, Wash., Denver, Col. and San Francisco, Cal. during his contemplated trip to the coast.”
+In 1908, the trustees asked the chosen architect, Harry Wild Jones, to do some research as well: “to visit crematories and columbaria at Portland, Oregon, Seattle, Washington, Denver, Colorado, and San Francisco, California during his contemplated trip to the coast.”
 At the March meeting of the Chapel Committee, architect Jones presented revised plans for the chapel with provisions made for installing a crematory in the lower level and a sketch for location of a columbarium (a room with spaces to hold cremated remains) should the board consider such a step in the future.

 Satisfied with their plans, Lakewood selected general contractors Pike and Cook to begin construction.
 They agreed to construct the chapel in parts, beginning with the crematory, which was completed in February 1908.
 Its two chambers were lined with heavy bricks and it was powered by fuel oil.
 The columbarium room was left to be finished at a later date.
 (The trustees did build a columbarium a few years later in 1913 but engaged LeRoy Buffington, another prominent architect of the time, to design it.)